srjustice/kubos/docs/services/comms-service.rst

   applications can write to downlink information.

 **read_conn**
   This is the interface connection to the radio that the read function will read from.
+It is required that this connection implement Clone.

 **write_conn**
   This is the interface connection to the radio that the write function will write to.
+It is required that this connection implement Clone.

 **handler_port_min**
   In order to coordinate communication between the comms service and different services